oxfordroadmap/oxon8/content/project/prj-VISCEADs/index.en.md

 </div>

 Developed by Oxford Roadmapping (Oxon8), the visCEADs project has systematically incorporates the core Chinese dataset of the [Carbon Emission Accounts and Datasets (CEADs)](https://www.ceads.net.cn/).
-For building viable prototypes, the visCEADs project has applied data science for data cleaning and transformation, followed human-centered computing design of network visualization, and considered the standard requirements of China's [“Dual-Carbon Management Digital Platform”](https://www.isc.org.cn//profile//2023/06/13/60cbc996-47cc-45be-bf0d-06053fbe57de.pdf) and [platform business models](https://oxon8.netlify.app/post/2023-02-20-smart-digital-platforms-carbon-neutral-management-services/).
+For building viable prototypes, the visCEADs project has applied data science for data cleaning and transformation, followed human-centered computing design of network /visualization/prj-VisCEADs, and considered the standard requirements of China's [“Dual-Carbon Management Digital Platform”](https://www.isc.org.cn//profile//2023/06/13/60cbc996-47cc-45be-bf0d-06053fbe57de.pdf) and [platform business models](https://oxon8.netlify.app/post/2023-02-20-smart-digital-platforms-carbon-neutral-management-services/).

 This prototype demonstrates one viable systematic approach in incorporating carbon emission and industrial input-output data at various junctures of operations and management across all industrial sectors, ranging from production to consumption.
 It embodies the potential of integration of system engineering and system innovations.
 With the purpose to encourage scientific and value-added emission reduction efforts, such innovations highlight the science-based on one hand, and the value-added (and thus market-relevant) approach on the other, integrated approach to combine carbon emission and industrial input-output data.
 This integrated approach benefits individuals and industries with reasonable carbon emission accounting and reduction regimes that reward values to emission reduction based on data.